-Sufficient interaction for all allotments with road frontages can be achieved by minimising the number of rear lots served by individual driveways rather than shared access environments.
-The use of narrow rights of way to serve rear lots in developments has adverse effects on the function and amenity of the street environment.
-Serving each back lot by its own rights of way can be an inefficient use of land and create security and privacy issues.
+To achieve sufficient interaction for all allotments with road frontages will require the minimising of the number of rear lots served by individual driveways rather than shared access environments.
+The use of narrow right of ways to serve rear lots in developments has adverse effects on the function and amenity of the street environment.
+Serving each back lot by its own right of way can be an inefficient use of land and create security and privacy issues.
 Rear lots should therefore only be created to reach awkward parts of a site where there is no alternative to develop the site.
-Where rights of way serving multiple properties are required, they should be designed to create a good level of amenity with sites having ample frontage and building setbacks to such rights of way.
+Where rights of way serving multiple properties are required, they should be designed to create an open street environment with sites having ample frontage to such rights of way.

-Matters of discretion within the Plan encourage ease of access and views to community facilities and reserves to maximise their use and allow casual surveillance.
+Matters of discretion within the Plan encourage ease of access and views to community facilities reserves to maximise their use and allow casual surveillance.
 Accordingly, new subdivisions should be designed so as to avoid undesirable connections such as dark, narrow corridors with poor visibility.